Tructivity/Tructivity-Blog/articles/how-to-use-tructivity/index.md

 Once your data is in, tap the calculate button to get your current GPA or semester average.
 The calculation updates as you add new results, so you always have an accurate, up-to-date picture of where you stand rather than a surprise at the end of term.

 Tructivity tracks two semesters independently.
-When your first semester ends, go to **Settings** and swap to Semester 2.
-Your first semester data is preserved — you can always switch back to review it.
+The semester switch affects the three pages most tied to the academic calendar: **Absences**, **Subjects**, and **Grades**.
+When your first semester ends, go to Settings and swap to Semester 2 to start fresh on those pages.
+Your Semester 1 data is fully preserved — switch back at any time to review it.

 ---